mharen/mharen.github.io/_posts/2004/2004-12-12-things-that-are-green.md

 ### Dodgeball

 Another good one.
-This movie was leaps and bounds below Zoolander, but funny nonetheless - there were definitely laugh out loud moments (read, the S&amp;M uniform scene).
+This movie was leaps and bounds below Zoolander, but funny nonetheless - there were definitely laugh out loud moments (read, the S&M uniform scene).
 Glad I didn't see it in the theatre, but worth the rental fee.

 ### Elf